mikehulluk/morphforge/doc/srcs/installation.rst

 --------------------

-morphforge is hosted on github, you will need `git <http://git-scm.com/>`_ to download it. morphforge has the following hard dependancies on:
+morphforge is hosted on github, you will need `git <http://git-scm.com/>`_ to download it. morphforge has the following hard dependencies on:

  * numpy
  * matplotlib